Our goal is to share information and products that are truly helpful to renters.

 Aside from pricing (and we think the above choices represent a nice range, from under $100 to right around $200), there are a few choices you can make to find the best espresso machines under $200 for you.

 - How much are you making?
 If you’re going to be making several cups at a time (for yourself or your roomies), you’ll want to choose a machine with a large water reservoir.

-- Convenience of pods or freshness of ground coffee?
-If you’re a coffee connoisseur, you’ll probably want the versatility of choosing your own beans (and maybe even grinding them) so you can taste whatever exotic flavors that tickle your fancy.
+- The convenience of pods or freshness of ground coffee?
+If you’re a coffee connoisseur, you’ll probably want the versatility of choosing your own beans (and maybe even grinding them), so you can taste whatever exotic flavors that tickle your fancy.
 If you want the convenience of just popping in a capsule and getting your caffeine fix right quick, then pods are for you.